UKHomeOffice/keycloak-theme-govuk/README.md

     6. On the Keycloak log in screen, click on the “Forgot your password?” link

-    7. Enter “admin” in the text field, and submit the form.
+    7. Enter your username (**admin**) in the text field, and submit the form.

     8. Visit MailDev, at http://localhost:8081.
-You should see a forgot password e-mail from Keycloak.
+You should see a reset password e-mail from Keycloak.